-Before you could read this web page, your web browser and my web server exchanged public keys, using asymmetric encryption to exchange keys for symmetric encryption.
+Before you could read this web page, your web browser and our web server exchanged public keys, using asymmetric encryption to exchange keys for symmetric encryption.
 The modern web, and even the modern economy, would not be possible without encryption.

 Here are some of the blog posts on this site related to cryptography.